History for Djokovic? British glory at Wimbledon?

 Since then, Boulter has reached a career high of 77 after winning the Nottingham Open earlier this month.

-Boulter reached the third round at Wimbledon last year and perhaps represents the nation's best chance of a women's representative in the second week.
+Boulter reached the third round at Wimbledon last year and perhaps represents the nation's likeliest chance of a women's representative in the second week.

 Heather Watson, 31, is an experienced campaigner who reached the fourth round last year, but faces a tough start against Czech 10th seed Barbora Krejcikova.

-Jodie Burrage and Harriet Dart have both enjoyed encouraging starts to the British grass-court season on the WTA Tour, while Katie Swan and Sonay Kartal - who round off the British contingent - have strung together wins on the ITF Tour.
+Jodie Burrage and Harriet Dart have both enjoyed encouraging British grass-court seasons on the WTA Tour, while Katie Swan and Sonay Kartal - who round off the British contingent - have strung together wins on the ITF Tour.

 "Each and every one of these girls can be inside 100.
 I think we should be asking questions if we don't have anyone who can be," 26-year-old Boulter said.